 In 2022, the VW Group operated over 2,800 private jet flights, averaging nearly eight per day, significantly more than in previous years.
 While primarily serving employees, VW also offers charters priced between EUR 2,000 and EUR 15,000 per hour using a fleet of eight state-of-the-art jets.
 As a result, VW is not only a car manufacturer but also functions as a commercial aviation provider.
-This status allows VW to benefit from (energy) tax exemptions it would not have if it used the jets exclusively for internal purposes.
+This status allows VW to benefit from (energy) tax exemptions it wouldn't have if it used the jets exclusively for internal purposes.
 With this arrangement, VW realises substantial tax savings, all while leasing jets to itself through subsidiaries (Clark, 2010; Heubl & Kunkel, 2023).

-- · Most private jets are exempt from both the ETS and ETD, enabling them to avoid accountability for their significant emissions and jet fuel consumption at the EU level.
-Internationally, CORSIA applies only to aircraft emitting over 10,000 metric tonnes of CO_2 annually, excluding a substantial share of private jets. - These loopholes persist despite private jets being the preferred target for air traffic reduction among the German public with nearly 85% supporting action against their emissions and only 5% opposing any measures. (van der Graaf 2024; E. Hodgson 2024). - · Moreover, 72% of private jet flights have commercial alternatives, raising questions about their necessity (Murphy and Simon 2021). - · If private jets were taxed based on their climate impact, Germany could generate EUR 263.8 million annually.
-Allocating at least a portion of this additional revenue to international climate finance would help address critical funding gaps.
-Domestically, the tax revenue could be used to promote the production and use of CO2-neutral, electricity-based aviation fuels, in line with the federal government's coalition agreement.
+- Most private jets are not subject to the ETS, allowing them to avoid accountability for their significant emissions at the EU level. - These loopholes persist although 85% of the German public supports measures to curb private jet emissions, with only 5% opposed to taking any action. - Despite being marketed as time-savers for (business) executives, 46% of private flights are for family use and 45% for second-home visits, with only 35% designated for business. - Moreover, 72% of private jet flights have commercial alternatives, raising questions about their necessity.

+If private jets were taxed based on their climate impact, Germany could generate EUR 263.8 million annually.
+The additional tax revenue could be allocated to promote the production and use of CO2-neutral, electricity-based aviation fuels, in line with the federal government's coalition agreement.
 This commitment remains unfulfilled, as last year's budget crisis led to significant cuts in funding for renewable fuels (van der Graaf, 2024), affecting the entire aviation sector, not just private jets.